FrancesCoronel/personal-website-v3/site/content/adventures/2015-06-20-fullstack-academy-week-2.md

 ## Day Five - Friday

 * People liked the presentation!
-Yesssss…. :grin:
+Yesssss.... :grin:
 * Hot Seat today.
 I'm really enjoying hearing these stories.
-If only there was some sort of fireplace…
+If only there was some sort of fireplace...
 * Finally gave in and installed `zsh` today using some dude's dot files (he's a big Spacegray theme fan too).
 Now everything looks and feels **SPACEGRAY**.
 Heyyyy.
 * Bought this [Sublime Text Power User](//sublimetextbook.com/ 'ST3 Power User') book by the Bos for `$25`.
 I used the coupon code `CHRISTMAS` which still worked and took `$11` off.
 LOL.
 * It sucks that [Flavours](//flavours.interacto.net/ 'Flavours') is no longer going to exist once `El Capitan` comes out.
 I want to be able to customize EVERYTHING.